 The only street golf championship in the world takes place in France every year since 2011.
 It is called the FCPT: "French City Pro Tour | the street golf challenge".

-We organize the first phase of the French national championship on April 14th in Toulouse : the Toulouse Street Golf Open 2018
+We organized the first phase of the French national championship on April 14th 2018 in Toulouse : the Toulouse Street Golf Open

 The European Urban Golf Cup (EUGC) is up for grabs since 2013 and we helped building it.
 Up to 10 countries competing for the throne.

 The World Urban Golf Cup (WUGC) is set to be hosted in Paris, France on September 22nd 2018.